 The Role of the Governors

-The Governing Body is made up from a mix of dedicated local people among whom are representatives of parents, members of the church, community, local government, and the staff.
-The Headteacher is a governor and is responsible for the day to day running of the school in line with the agreed policies drawn up by the Governing Body.
+The Head Teacher is a governor and is responsible for the day to day running of the school in line with policies agreed by the governing body.

-Foundation Governors are appointed by the church to bring to the Governing Body an informed regard for the nature of the school to ensure that its Christian ethos is preserved and developed and religious education and collective worship reflect the spirit of the Trust Deed.
+Foundation governors are appointed by the church to help ensure the Christian ethos is preserved and developed, and that RE and collective worship reflect the spirit of the Trust Deed.

 Parent governors are elected by the parent body, staff governors by the staff and the local community is also represented by community governors.
 Most governors serve a four-year term.

 Governors publish an Annual Report in the summer term which is sent to all parents/carers.
 This is followed by an opportunity for parents to meet the governors to discuss or question the policies of the school and to celebrate its achievements.